edvin/tornadofx/README.md

 ### Snapshots are published to Sonatype

-Configure your build environment to use snapshots to try out the latest features:
+Configure your build environment to use snapshots if you want to try out the latest features:

 ```xml
  <repositories>